-Reciprocal borrowing is limited to a maximum of 10 books from the general circulating collections of the University of Vermont Bailey/Howe Library.
+Reciprocal borrowing is limited to a maximum of 10 books from the general circulating collections of the University of Vermont Howe Memorial Library.
 No other materials are covered under this agreement.
 Participants may also use non-circulating materials (reference, periodicals, microforms, and special collections) in the library as well as other library services, such as reference assistance, photocopy machines, and reference assistance in U.S. Government Documents and Special Collections.

 Renewals are allowed if item(s) are not requested by another individual.

 If you cannot locate a book on the shelf, check the UVM Library Catalog to see if the book has been checked out to someone else.
 Although we do not recall books for VCAL faculty borrowers, we will place a hold on an item.
 You will be notified by email when the requested book has been returned, and it will be held for you at the Circulation Desk for seven days.

 If the book is not on the shelf and is not checked out, request that a search be conducted by notifying staff at the Circulation Desk or complete the Book Search Request Form.

 Materials borrowed are subject to recall by the lending institution when requested by a member of that institution's community.
 The minimum loan period for a recalled item is seven days.
 However, materials requested for course reserve are subject to immediate recall.
 If you do not return a recalled item by the date indicated on the recall notice, you will be charged a $15.00 recall overdue fee, and you will lose borrowing privileges until the book is returned to the library.

 Overdue notices are sent by email.
 Library users are subject to charges.
 A date due slip is placed in the back of each charged book.
 One overdue notice is sent before a charge notice is generated.
 Overdue notices are a courtesy.
 Failure to receive overdue notices does not exempt a user from overdue charges.